Albert Favre Zanuti: Career overview

-Albert Zanuti was one of the first watchmakers to travel to Asia (1886) under the O-yatoi Gaikokujin program by the diplomatic invitation of Viscount Aoki Shūzō, and is remembered for his contribution to the early establishment of the watchmaking industry in Japan.
+Zanuti was one of the first watchmakers to travel to Asia (1886) under the O-yatoi Gaikokujin program by the diplomatic invitation of Viscount Aoki Shūzō, and is remembered for his contribution to the early establishment of the watchmaking industry in Japan.

-Between the 1870s and the 1880s, Albert Zanuti was one of the main suppliers of pocket watches to brands such as C&J Favre Brandt (founded by his business partner James Favre Brandt) and Siber & Brennwald (established by his acquaintance Kaspar Brennwald, whom he had known since the early days of Union Horlogère Suisse in La Chaux-de-Fonds).
+Between the 1870s and the 1880s, Zanuti was one of the main suppliers of pocket watches to brands such as C&J Favre Brandt (founded by his business partner James Favre Brandt) and Siber & Brennwald (established by his acquaintance Kaspar Brennwald, whom he had known since the early days of Union Horlogère Suisse in La Chaux-de-Fonds).
 As a consequence of the trade agreement between Switzerland and Japan in 1864, both companies were now established in Yokohama, Japan, relying on their Swiss based partners to guarantee supply not just of watches but also spare parts and machinery.

-These initial exports of Swiss watches to Japan would be critical in establishing the Japanese watchmaking industry and the birth of the first generation of Japanese watchmakers, including Seijiro Sakurai and Kintarō Hattori (who began his career selling Swiss watches to local Japanese customers and would later found the globally renowned brand Seiko.
+These initial exports of Swiss watches to Japan would be critical in establishing the Japanese watchmaking industry and the birth of the first generation of Japanese watchmakers, including Seijiro Sakurai and Kintarō Hattori (who began his career selling Swiss watches to local Japanese customers and later founded the globally renowned brand Seiko).

-In 1887, after several successful years of exports to the US and Japan, Albert Zanuti officially established Zanuti & Cie.
+In 1887, after several successful years of exports to the US and Japan, Zanuti officially established Zanuti & Cie.

-Through the invitation of Viscount Aoki Shūzō and supported by his long time business partner James Favre Brandt, Albert Zanuti received a diplomatic invitation to take part in Japan's governmental plan for 'Transfers of technology and cultural ways', joining the so-called O-yatoi Gaikokujin.
+Through the invitation of Viscount Aoki Shūzō, and supported by his longtime business partner James Favre Brandt, Zanuti received a diplomatic invitation to take part in Japan's governmental plan for 'Transfers of technology and cultural ways', joining the so-called O-yatoi Gaikokujin.

 Early life

-Albert Zanuti started his career as a cabinotier-watchmaker, supplying parts and Ébauche movements to established ‘Manufactures’ also known as Etablisseurs.
+Zanuti started his career as a cabinotier-watchmaker, supplying parts and ébauche movements to established manufactures, also known as etablisseurs.

-While working as a cabinotier, A. F. Zanuti would initiate his first sales internationally, exporting Swiss watches to jewelers across Europe and South America.
-Amongst his first orders were several gold pocket-watches sold to Gondolo & Labouriau.
+While working as a cabinotier, he initiated his first sales internationally, exporting Swiss watches to jewelers across Europe and South America.
+Amongst his first orders were several gold pocket watches sold to Gondolo & Labouriau.

-Following on the footsteps of all major watchmakers and Swiss brands of that era, such as Antoni Patek (founder of Patek Philipp) and Jean-Marc Vacheron (founder of brand Vacheron Constantin, Zanuti travelled to the USA during the Gilded Age looking to grow his exports and capitalize on the recent Gold rush and expanding Second Industrial Revolution.
+Following in the footsteps of all major watchmakers and Swiss brands of that era, such as Antoni Patek (founder of Patek Philipp) and Jean-Marc Vacheron (founder of brand Vacheron Constantin, Zanuti travelled to the US during the Gilded Age, looking to grow his exports and capitalize on the recent gold rush and expanding Second Industrial Revolution.

-Albert Zanuti left the US in 1886 embarking from the port of Seattle (King County, Washington, United States) to Yokohama, Japan aboard the Ocean liner from the American Pacific Mail Steamship Company.
+Zanuti left the US in 1886, embarking from the port of Seattle to Yokohama, Japan aboard an ocean liner from the American Pacific Mail Steamship Company.

-A. F. Zanuti would go on to establish one of the first foreign companies in Asia (Zanuti & Cie.) and was responsible for exporting some of the first Swiss wristwatches into several different Asian countries.
+He went on to establish one of the first foreign companies in Asia (Zanuti & Cie.), and was responsible for exporting some of the first Swiss wristwatches into several different Asian countries.

-Alongside with François Perregaux and James Favre Brandt, Albert Zanuti was one of the pioneers of watchmaking in Japan.
+Alongside with François Perregaux and James Favre Brandt, Zanuti was one of the pioneers of watchmaking in Japan.